Alice Lines of Homestyle

 Alice has a knack for sourcing out hidden gems.
-Be it an amazing dwelling, an artist in her neighborhood, a local crafts workshop, or an incredible vintage find, she is always the first to know.
-Which explains, then, her natural ability in beautifully editing Homestyle –New Z-ealand’s independently produced home and lifestyle title.
+Be it an amazing dwelling, an artist in her neighbourhood, a local crafts workshop, or an incredible vintage find, she is always the first to know.
+Which explains, then, her natural ability in beautifully editing Homestyle – New Zealand’s independently produced home and lifestyle title.
 A multitude of references and inspirations, Homestyle brings together the best homes in the country and ties them together with the arts, fashion, cuisine, and design communities, creating a reflection of Alice’s own personal interests.
 We visited Alice at her home in Ponsonby, where we pawed our way through her curation of objects found along her travels and heard of her latest kitchen ventures including sprouting and making the perfect tea cup.

 Who are you and what do you do?

 I’m Alice, and I work as the editor of Homestyle - an independent New Zealand magazine with a modern emphasis on how to make your house a home.
 And when I’m not in the office, you can find me in the pottery studio, or working on freelance styling and interior projects.
 As a foil to all this and to keep perspective in order, I love getting out to Auckland’s wild West Coast on the weekends, and travelling further afield whenever possible!

 How did you meet Storm & India?

 Just before they launched their tea brand I had the pleasure of meeting Storm.
 Inspired by the entrepreneurial spirit of her family, we teed up a story for Homestyle about the concept behind the brand.

 I grew up in North Canterbury and as kids our weekends were filled with adventures at the Hurunui River.
 Picnic lunches were simple - sausages wrapped in white bread, followed by mugs of sweet smoky tea, brewed in a tin billy over the fire.

 What sort of tea flavours do you like to drink, and when?